Tourism Saskatchewan Winners Picture Perfect - DiscoverMooseJaw.com

 Tourism Saskatchewan this week announced the winners of their 2017 Explore Sask Photo Contest.
-Almost 2,000 entires came in over the contest period of June through mid-September, with winners being announced in six categories.
+Almost 2,000 entries came in over the contest period of June through mid-September with winners being announced in six categories.

 A collection of the winning photgraphs is below courtesy of Saskatchewan Tourism.